BITnene465/BITnene465.github.io/README.md

 - Routing uses `HashRouter` to keep GitHub Pages refreshes from 404ing.
 Routes are declared in `src/router/index.tsx` and include `/`, `/research`, `/blog`, `/blog/:slug`, `/about`, `/playground`, and `/playground/snake` for the dedicated mini arcade.
 - `Layout.tsx` wraps every route via a parent `<Route element={<Layout />}>`.
 It renders `Navbar`, a spacious content container (`Outlet`), and `Footer`.
 - `Navbar` defines internal links with `NavLink`, highlighting the active route using Tailwind tokens.
+- A floating icon button in the navbar toggles light/dark themes (with persistence) by updating the CSS variable set on `<html>`.
 - Home, Research, and About now render live data from the shared `data/` directory so content changes stay centralized.
 - Blog pulls real MDX content through `lib/mdx.ts`, including tag/type filters and slugged detail views.